NREL/OCHRE/docs/source/index.rst

 ..
-OpenStudio-HPXML documentation master file, created by sphinx-quickstart on Mon Jul 31 17:43:55 2019.
+OCHRE documentation master file, created by sphinx-quickstart on Mon Jul 31 17:43:55 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-OpenStudio-HPXML documentation
+OCHRE documentation
 ==============================

 .. toctree::